flutter/news_toolkit/README.md

 Google Analytics is an app measurement solution, available at no charge, that provides insight on app usage and user engagement.

-This project utilizes `firebase_analytics` package to allow tracking of the user activity within the app.
-To use `firebase_analytics` it is required to have correctly setup Firebase project.
+This project utilizes the `firebase_analytics` package to allow tracking of user activity within the app.
+To use `firebase_analytics`, it is required to have a Firebase project setup correctly.
 For instructions on how to add Firebase to your flutter app visit [this site](https://firebase.google.com/docs/flutter/setup).

 [AnalyticsRepository](https://github.com/VGVentures/google_news_template/blob/e25b4905604f29f6a2b165b7381e696f4ebc22ee/packages/analytics_repository/lib/src/analytics_repository.dart#L38) is responsible for handling event tracking and can be accessed globally within the app using `BuildContext`